ingaleshubhankar/CPP-HANDBOOK/Basics of programming/Recursion.md

 ### 📝 Example: Sum of Digits Using Recursion
 Let’s write a recursive function to calculate the sum of digits of a number.

-#### 🔹 Recursive Breakdown
-Base Case: If the number has one digit, return it.
+ - Base Case: If the number has one digit, return it.
-Recursive Case: Extract the last digit and sum it with the sum of the remaining digits.
+ - Recursive Case: Extract the last digit and sum it with the sum of the remaining digits.

 #### 📌 C++ Implementation
 ```cpp